* 23

 Office of Sheriff has been in existence since 1066.
 Originally

-appointed by the King, the "SHIRE REEVE" writs and was generally responsible for the capture of
+appointed by the King, the "SHIRE REEVE" writs and was

 wrong-doers in their respective Shires.
 The office evolved and